Atos UK & Ireland Newsletter – Autumn 2018

 The first fringe, ‘AI: a force for good?’ included Damian Collins MP, Alan Mak MP, Nigel Huddleston MP and representatives from a number of sectors.
 The panel discussed topics such as the general public’s awareness and understanding of AI; the potential benefits of AI for public services; and future considerations for policy makers.
 At the fringe Atos also launched the Digital Vision for AI, a thought leadership paper featuring contributions from subject matter experts from Atos and the wider industry.

-Kulveer Ranger, Vice President, Strategy & Communications, Atos UK&I said: “This critical debate centred on the fact that AI technology is now with us and it was enlightening to hear from three key politicians their thoughts on the opportunity, the risks, the ethics, the need for government departments to embrace the technology, and fundamentally how public concerns will need to be addressed when it comes to the future application of AI.”
+Kulveer Ranger, SVP, Head of Strategy, Marketing, Comms & Public Affairs, Northern Europe & APAC said: “This critical debate centred on the fact that AI technology is now with us and it was enlightening to hear from three key politicians their thoughts on the opportunity, the risks, the ethics, the need for government departments to embrace the technology, and fundamentally how public concerns will need to be addressed when it comes to the future application of AI.”

 Atos & Google Cloud launch inaugural AI Lab